 The CCIM Foundation has been granting scholarships to deserving students and real estate professionals since 1988.
-Our scholarship programs are designed to encourage and assist professionals pursuing the CCIM designation and to promote high educational standards.
-Our programs enable commendable professionals in the real estate industry to experience the CCIM Institute's education first hand.
+Our named endowed scholarship program is designed to encourage and assist professionals pursuing the CCIM designation and to promote high educational standards.
+Our program enables university students and commendable professionals in the real estate industry to experience commercial real estate education firsthand.